KalaKit/KalaWindow/README.md

 using std::string;

-using KalaKit::KalaWindow;  //core window and input system functions using KalaKit::Key;         //enum for all keyboard and mouse keys using KalaKit::DebugType;   //enum for all debug types using KalaKit::WindowState; //enum for all window states
+using KalaKit::KalaWindow;  //core window functions using KalaKit::Graphics;    //core opengl functions using KalaKit::KalaInput;   //core input system functions using KalaKit::Key;         //enum for all keyboard and mouse keys using KalaKit::DebugType;   //enum for all debug types using KalaKit::WindowState; //enum for all window states